datamattsson/rigc/README.md

 RigC (pronounced Rigsy) is a set of Python scripts and modules to configure an NDI encoder and a multiviewer.
 RigC is meant to be strapped into OBS and apply a configuration for the two devices when a broadcaster switch scenes.
 Many of the parameters of the two devices are supported for configuring the stream and may run locally over a serial port or a remote socket on a serial gateway.
 Why RigC?
 See the [background](#background) story.

+🛑 **MacOS Seqoia 15.0 to 15.2 and potential future updates:** Local serial port open/close is super slow.
+This makes RigC unusable in local serial port mode during live production.
+Configuring the multiviewer as a one off with RigC is fine.
+Monitor this thread for updates: https://discussions.apple.com/thread/255763367

+Using RigC with an Ethernet-to-Serial device works fine as RigC just uses TCP/IP for communication with the multiviewer.

 ## Synopsis

 The `rigc.py` script is supposed to be embedded in OBS.
 See the [installation](#installation) section.
 There's a CLI to help iterate faster on profile configurations.